My students call me Mr. Abramowitz in English class and Señor in Spanish class.

 This year my students will exercise healthy habits of mind, uncover their understanding as self-directed, self-advocating, and self-regulated learners, participate in literature circles, know their comma rules, and gain confidence in communicating in a foreign language and as public speakers through TEDx and poetry declamation.
 Finally, they will be prepared for the next steps in their academic careers.
 Being a middle school educator is the profession that chose me, as I continue to learn and grow as a guidepost during this transformative stage in their young lives.
 This year, my students will learn from their mistakes, have opportunities to partner and collaborate, and learn how to overcome adversities — big and small.

 I love reading essays about science, education, sports, food, and travel.
 I love reading the "Best American" series on these topics.
 Writing and reading papers is a science and an art.
 I love when students experience the "aha moment," as it dawns on them that there is a particular pattern and structure to capturing an audience through rhetoric, research, and reflection.
 The beauty of the essay is the mixture of the personal and the universal.
 Additionally, I am a lover of exercise, cycling, and cooking.
-Currently, I have a toddler named Isaac attending the Preschool program at WFS, and I look forward to bringing him to school, picking him up each day, and learning about his day.
+Currently, I have a four-to-five-year-old named Isaac attending the Pre-k program at WFS, and I look forward to bringing him to school, picking him up each day, and learning about his day.
 Fatherhood is such a joy!